Error-in-variables modelling for operator learning: Operator regression for noisy input data

 We consider the case when the observations $(u,v)$ originate from pairs $(\hat{u}, \hat{v})$ corrupted by independent white noise.
 With the discretization specified by \eqref{eq:discretized_uv} and \eqref{eq:discretized_L}, and the analogous discretization of $(\hat{u}, \hat{v})$, we assume that we are given $N$ observations such that

 where $\mathcal{N}(\bm{\mu}, \Sigma)$ is the multivariate normal distribution with mean $\bm{\mu}$ and covariance $\Sigma$.
 We seek an operator $ \mathcal{L}$ such that

-for pairs $(\hat{\mathbf{u}}, \hat{\mathbf{v}})$ pairs of function in a given sample set (the test set).
-The discretized ordinary least squares problem from \eqref{eq:lstsqinf} for operator regression using this data is then to minimize the loss
+for pairs of functions $(\hat{\mathbf{u}}, \hat{\mathbf{v}})$ in a given sample set (the test set).
+The discretized ordinary least squares problem from \eqref{eq:lstsqinf} for operator regression using this data is to minimize the loss

 We stress that the objective is to infer the mapping from noiseless input to noiseless output, having access only to noisy observations of input and output data for training.